 Plan Ahead for your Bad Credit Car Loan

-There is reason to have these fears.
-But, one thing that we’ve learned about fear is that you can’t let it cripple you.
+These are reasonable fears and it’s good to be aware of them, but one thing that we’ve learned about fear is that you can’t let it cripple you.
 Don’t let it keep you from living.
-Being cautious and planning ahead just a little can help you through your situation.
-Always think of these three steps when you are looking at car loans for people with bad credit:
+Being cautious and planning ahead a little can help you make the best decision.
+Here are three tips to keep in mind when applying for a car loan with bad credit:

-- Take a little bit of time to find a reliable, used car (get a second opinion if you feel clueless)
+- Take a little bit of time to find a reliable, used car (get a second opinion if you feel unsure)

 - During this time, save up for a down payment and pay bills on time to improve your credit rating